Skip to content Skip to footer

 Note: The IRS considers OID to be taxable income even if you do not receive cash payments until the maturity date.

-1099-OID Filing Deadlines (for 2025)
+1099-OID Filing Deadlines

-• E-filing deadline is March 31, 2025.
+IRS E-filing March 31, 2026.

 How to File 1099-OID Online with E-File Workforce Payroll?